Auth & Permissions

 Server configuration

-Local-first auth is enabled by default in development.
-In production, enable it explicitly:
+Local-first auth is enabled by default in the cloud, and in local dev mode.
+For self-hosted production setups, enable it explicitly:

 pnpm dlx jazz-tools@alpha server <APP_ID> --allow-local-first-auth